ippontech/wip/readme.md

 Web Integration Portlet (WIP)
 =======================

-WIP is an open source Java EE portlet developed by Ippon Technologies under GPL license.
+WIP is an open source Java EE portlet developed by Ippon Technologies under GNU Lesser General Public License.
 It allows the integration of web pages in a Java EE portail with better fidelity than classical solutions.

 Why another Web Integration Portlet ?